Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Halo Properties

 For each simulation used in this study, we apply the same algorithm to acquire the input data, however there exist key differences between the definitions of these properties, depending on the model in question; and differences in their statistics due to the removal of baryons or the resolution of the data.
 In this section, we discuss the similarities and differences between key input properties of the neural network in each simulation, and how this may influence the predictions of the neural networks.

 We compare properties for central and satellite haloes in bins of different mass and accretion history to investigate these differences in separate evolutionary regimes.
-For centrals, we characterise halos of different accretion histories according to the specific mass accretion gradient, denoted $\beta$, which \citet{Montero-Dorta} show to be clearly correlated with gas fraction, quenching timescale and assembly bias in TNG300.
+For centrals, we characterise halos of different accretion histories according to the specific mass accretion gradient $\beta$, defined as the best fit gradient to the following approximate formula for the halo mass $M_h$ as a function of cosmic time $t$, quoted in gigayears:

+where $\gamma$ is the constant intercept value at the vertical axis, i.e. where $t=1$ Gyr.
+As shown in \citetalias{Chittenden}, these $\beta$ values are Gaussian distributed, and so, defining $\alpha$ as the standardised version of $\beta$:

+where $\mu_\beta$ and $\sigma_\beta$ are the best fit parameters of this distribution, we discard low quality samples from all of our data where $\beta$ is more than $5\sigma_\beta$ from the mean, i.e. where $\left| \alpha \right| > 5$.
+This was also done in \citetalias{Chittenden}, as poor mass or time resolution of a mass assembly history result in poor, unphysical fits to the accretion gradient, deviating significantly from the Gaussian distribution.

+\citet{Montero-Dorta} show $\beta$ to be clearly correlated with gas fraction, quenching timescale and assembly bias in TNG300.
 We use this quantity for quality cuts in both central and satellite datasets, however it is not so useful for modelling satellite subhalo histories due to the distinct nature of the modes of accretion in their central and satellite phases.
 For satellites, we use the scaled accretion time $a_\text{max}$, which, like $\beta$, is derived explicitly from the subhalo mass accretion history, and is shown by \citet{Shi} to have similar connections with satellite galaxy properties.

 In the following figures which compare haloes of different histories, subplots are arranged such that each column is a quintile of (sub)halo mass, with higher mass bins towards the right; while each row is a quartile of accretion gradient, with the steepest accretion histories on the top row.
 For satellites, higher $a_\text{max}$ values are placed on the top row, such that in both cases, haloes with the earliest half-mass formation times are placed on the top row.
 These percentiles are taken from the TNG-Hydro data.
 This convention is adopted for all figures of this format, such that in each case the earliest-forming, gas-poor halos or subhalos appear on the top row.
 For simplicity, we show only odd-numbered mass quintiles, and only the first and fourth quartiles of mass accretion gradient.